- Beautifully crafted and well-designed

 This is a little harsh on the M9.
 It’s a good-looking phone, full of slick design touches and craftsmanship – a word HTC keeps using, and with good reason – but we like the M8 more.

 The one upside to the ridge is it makes the M9 easier to grip – it’s less slippery than the M8 and other curved phones like the iPhone 6.
 It’s easier to hold one-handed, too, though it’s a smidgen less comfortable to hold.

 In every other respect the design of the HTC One M9 is a triumph.
 This isn’t a thin phone, but neither does it feel porky – it’s 0.2mm thicker than the M8, but almost 1mm narrower.
 The back curves into your hand and the metal feels solid – more so than the previous model even though it’s a few grams lighter at 157g.
 That weight gives it a good heft – the One M9 is well balanced, if a little bottom heavy.
 It feels like you’re holding a quality phone not a toddler’s toy.
 We like that.

 One major new design improvement is the feel and location of the volume and power buttons.
 Previously plastic and along the top, the power button was a struggle to reach.
 It’s now in a far more sensible position, on the right hand edge, just below the volume buttons.
 It’s also been upgraded to metal and comes with a light etch so you can tell the difference between it and the volume buttons.
 These have had a tweak too.
 The buttons are a mite firmer and feel that bit better to press.

-Related: Best Android Phones and Smartphones
+Related: Best Android Phone

 This is a tall and narrow phone so the new button position means it’s easy to reach with your thumb, if you’re using it right handed, or with your left hand’s index or middle finger.
 What’s still an issue is reaching the top of the screen.